 Student learning is at the heart of everything we do at Caludon Castle School: all displays are focussed on how to be an outstanding learner; we have varied learning areas, called collaborative learning spaces, which facilitate creative learning in groups.
 Our vision is to raise the achievement and self-esteem of our learners, through fostering their curiosity in a supportive, co-operative environment.

 We are a very good school.
 This has resulted in our accreditation as a National Teaching School.
 We are the most over-subscribed school in the city.
 Our priorities this year, therefore, are to embed and capitalise on our vision, successes and innovations, whilst securing great teaching for all.

 Our mantra for this year continues to be:

-We are, therefore, continuing to work with staff and students to ensure that we are nurturing both independent and co-operative learners, but in everything we do, learning is key.
+These two strands complement each other well and we are continuing to work with staff and students to ensure that we are nurturing both independent and co-operative learners, but in everything we do, learning is key.